 - An applicant, or person nominated to act on their behalf, who disagrees with a DHP decision may dispute the decision in writing, within one month of the notification letter - An alternative Benefits Officer will consider the dispute.
-They will review all of the evidence held and make a decision within 14 days with assistance from the Benefits Manager if appropriate - Their decision will be deemed as final and the customer will only be able to make representations through the council's corporate complaints procedure, seek a judicial review or by complaint to the Local Government Ombudsman.
+They will review all of the evidence held and make a decision within 14 days with assistance from the Benefits Manager if appropriate, withdrawn applications may be reviewed on provision of the additional information by the original Benefits Officer, if the information has been provided within a reasonable timescale. - Their decision will be deemed as final and the customer will only be able to make representations through the council's corporate complaints procedure, seek a judicial review or by complaint to the Local Government Ombudsman.